 Log files are an important component of troubleshooting attacks and obtaining information about breaches.
 Logging to a secure, centralized log server can help prevent log tampering.
 Remote logging also provides a long-term audit record.

-Configure the remote secure syslog on ESXi hosts by using a CLI such as vCLI or PowerCLI, or by using an API client.
+- Configure the remote secure syslog on ESXi hosts by using ESXCLI or PowerCLI, or by using an API client.

 See the vSphere Monitoring and Performance documentation for information about syslog setup, and for additional information on ESXi log files.